Intercountry Adoption

 U.S. Immigrant Visa

-After you obtain the birth certificate and Vietnamese passport for your child, you need to submit your child’s immigrant visa application at the U.S. Embassy in Hanoi.
-After the adoption is granted, visit the U.S. Embassy for a final review of the case, and, if applicable, the issuance of a U.S. Hague Adoption Certificate, the final approval of the Form I-800 petition, and to obtain your child’s immigrant visa.
-This immigrant visa allows your child to travel with you and to seek admission to the United States.
-As part of this process, the child must complete the medical examinations with the assigned Panel Physician before the visa interview.
+After you obtain the new birth certificate and passport for your child, you will then need to complete the U.S. immigrant visa process for your child from U.S. Embassy Hanoi if you intend to bring your child to reside in the United States with you.
+After the adoption is granted, visit the U.S. Embassy Hanoi for a final review of the case the issuance of a U.S. Hague Adoption Certificate or Hague Custody Certificate, the final approval of the Form I-800 petition, and, if applicable, to obtain your child’s immigrant visa.
+This immigrant visa allows your child to travel home with you and be admitted to the United States as your child.
+Please contact U.S. by email at HanoiAdoptions@state.gov to schedule your child’s immigrant visa appointment.
+As part of this process, you must provide the consular officer with the Panel Physician’s medical report on the child if you did not provide it during the Form I-800 provisional approval stage.
+Read more about the Medical Examination.
 For more information on scheduling the immigrant visa appointment and medical examination, please visit the U.S. Embassy in Hanoi website.

-If the consular officer determines that the child is eligible for a visa, visa issuance after the final interview generally takes 24 hours.
-It is usually possible to provide a visa to adoptive parents on the same day as the immigrant visa interview.
-You should verify current processing times with the U.S. Embassy in Hanoi before making final travel arrangements.
+Upon receipt of the case, U.S. Embassy Hanoi generally notifies the petitioner. visa issuance after the final interview generally takes 24 hours.
+It is usually possible to provide the visa to adoptive parents on the same day as the immigrant visa interview.
+You should verify current processing times with U.S. Embassy Hanoi before making final travel arrangements.
 Additional information on immigrant visa processing can be found on our website.

 Traveling Abroad